Monday, 17 December 2012

-The approach from Toulouse gives, I think, the best view of it.
-It rises out of the surrounding landscape like a vast Homburg hat, slightly misshapen by it's giant owner mistakingly sitting on it.
+The approach from Toulouse gives, I think, the best view of it - rising out of the surrounding landscape like a vast Homburg hat, slightly misshapen by its giant owner mistakingly sitting on it.
 If Mr Spielberg was influenced by it for 'close encounters' I can see why.

-I have walked up it, and down it, and got completely lost on the top of it in thick white fog.
-Yes I saw weird lights and colours, but in my head due to an unprecedented amount of exercise, not from alien or spiritual presences.
+I have walked/climbed up it, and down it, and got completely lost on the top of it in thick white fog.
+Yes, I saw weird lights and colours, but in my head due to an unprecedented amount of exercise, not from alien or spiritual presences.

-Today, as we are only half an hour away, I thought I would go and see what was actually going on up there.
+Today, as we are only half an hour away, I thought I'd go and see what was actually going on up there.

 I parked and did the tour of the village.
 One thing that struck me straight away was the abundance of fairly decrepit property for sale.
 If we were to believe certain articles, everything down to the last fetid shed would have been snapped up at a vastly inflated price.
 The bar was shut.
 Nobody in the streets.
 I did talk to a dog for a while.

-I thanked them, took a photo of them next to their gleaming windows and continued my walk around, instinctively ducking as two huge fighter jet type planes shot over the mountain, presumably with no control for several moments.
+I thanked the couple, took a photo of them next to their gleaming windows and continued my walk around, instinctively ducking as two huge fighter jet-type planes shot over the mountain, presumably with no control for several moments.

 Near the 'Marie' or town hall I finally found the action.